yuiokjgft/Instagagement/README.md

 # Instagagement

-Python program that automates [Telegram engagement groups](https://medium.com/@violet.emily.xoxo/inside-instagram-pods-the-secret-trick-to-increase-your-engagement-55b0d9c3cee9) for Instagram such as Wolf Global by combining Instagram bot (Instabotpy) and Telegram API (Telethon).
+Python program that automates [Telegram engagement groups](https://medium.com/@violet.emily.xoxo/inside-instagram-pods-the-secret-trick-to-increase-your-engagement-55b0d9c3cee9) for Instagram such as Wolf Global by combining Instagram bot (Instabot-py 0.4.7) and Telegram API (Telethon).

 This also runs on Raspberry Pi (requires Python 3.6 or higher; tutorial will be added).